CSC-DevOps/CM/CM.md

 By this point, you should be able to pass the ssh setup checks in opunit: `opunit verify -i opunit_inventory.yml`.

-## Ansible
+#### Why not just send bash commands over ssh?

 While being able to run ad-hoc commands and scripts provides a useful capability, there are several constraints that make this impractical.

 Writing bash scripts can be error-prone.
 Most commands are not idempotent, meaning they may cause errors or unexpected behaviors if run multiple times on the same servers.
 Finally, configuration of servers is an inherently noisy problem, due to network issues and random service and hardware failures.
 This means, you often need to resume a configuration operation after experiencing partial failure.

+## Ansible

 Ansible is a tool for performing configuration changes on multiple machines.
 Ansible uses a push-based model for configuration management, performing idempotent commands over ssh, without requiring any agent running.

 The implementation is rather straightforward: _Ansible commands are translated into python snippets, and then copied over to the target machine, and executed.
 This requires that python is installed on the target machine_.

 ### Install Ansible